An Activist’s Guide to Information Security

-Obscurity: It can be useful to live at a place not registered as your official address, and without obvious subcultural symbols on the outside.
+**Obscurity**: It can be useful to live at a place not registered as your official address, and without obvious subcultural symbols on the outside.

-Passive defense: Protecting a home from the evils on the outside necessarily means forming an in-group.
+**Passive defense**: Protecting a home from the evils on the outside necessarily means forming an in-group.

 **Process**: Have a short guide on dealing with police raids and your lawyers’ (mobile) numbers on the inside of the front door and next to the landline phone, if you still have one.

 However, it obviously also reveals the inhabitants’ names to visitors and does only point out the existing legal situation to police who often ignore it anyway.